AI4Finance-Foundation/FinRL/README.md

 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
 [![PyPI](https://img.shields.io/pypi/v/finrl.svg)](https://pypi.org/project/finrl/)

-FinRL is the open source library with a unified framework for practitioners to pipeline the strategy development.
-To efficiently automate trading.
-The open source community **AI4Finance** aims to make it easier to learn about deep reinforcement learning (DRL) in quantitative finance. **In reinforcement learning, an agent learns by interacting with an environment, in a trial-and-error manner, achieving a balance between exploration and exploitation.**
+FinRL is the open source library with a unified framework for practitioners to pipeline the strategy development. **In reinforcement learning, an agent learns by interacting with an environment, in a trial-and-error manner, achieving a balance between exploration and exploitation.** The open source community **AI4Finance** (to efficiently automate trading) provides educational resources to learn about deep reinforcement learning (DRL) in quantitative finance.

 **To contribute?**  Please check the call for contributions at the end of this page.

-Feel free to report bugs using Github issues, discuss FinRL development in the slack channel, or join our mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance).
+Feel free to report bugs using Github issues, join our mailing list: [AI4Finance](https://groups.google.com/u/1/g/ai4finance), and discuss FinRL in the slack channel:

 <br/>